 CUE Gear Store

 Stock up on CUE Gear!
-The store is located in the L obby of the Palm Springs Convention Center.
-Open during badge pickup hours.
+The CUE Gear Store is located in the badge pickup area of the Lobby of the Palm Springs Convention Center.

 Join CUE as we celebrate the best of the student media festivals from across California and Nevada.
 See winners from the California Student Media Festival and many others.
 Learn tips from the winning student filmmakers, their teachers and festival organizers.
 Get curriculum ideas for your next student masterpiece!
 The CUE Media Festival will be on Thursday evening in the Mojave Learning Center, Renaissance Hotel.